Wednesday, February 8, 2023

 We are going to go over it all step-by-step because foreign currency exchange in South Korea can be overwhelming.

-One of the few places in the world where you may obtain favorable exchange rates from banks in South Korea.
+One of the few places in the world where you may obtain favorable exchange rates is from banks in South Korea.
 While in Seoul, you can rely on the bank’s service.

-The staff at the counter can assist us in both English and Japanese, which is a benefit of exchanging money in banks.
+The staff at the counter can assist you in both English and Japanese, which is a benefit of exchanging money in banks.
 At banks like KEB Hana Bank, Shinhan Bank, and Woori Bank, which are especially created to cater to tourists, you will undoubtedly enjoy this specialized service.

 The sole drawback to bank services is their irregular opening hours (standard bank hours are 09:00 – 16:00 from Monday to Friday).